Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 Fred Rogers¹

-“We can’t wait to add that necessary feature all our customers want and that would make our product more valuable… once we have some excess budget to spare.”
+“We can’t wait to add that necessary feature all our customers want, which would make our product more valuable… once we have some excess budget to spare.”

 Caring about the customer sucks.